 - Preheat the oven to 180 degrees Celsius (350 degrees Fahrenheit)

-- Transfer the flaxseed powder into a large bowl, along with the gluten-free flour, baking powder, bicarbonate of soda
+- Transfer the flaxseed powder into a large bowl, along with the gluten-free flour, baking powder, bicarbonate of soda and salt

 - Divide the dough into 8 by keeping the dough in the bowl and using a spoon to divide it into half, then half again, and half again

-- Use the spoon to scoop up an eighth of the mixture
+- Use the spoon to scoop up one eighth of the mixture

 - Use your hands to roll it into a round ball, using some of the flour on the plate to help with shaping

 - Repeat until you use up the rest of the dough